Skip to main content

 Intermediate

 Understanding the fundamental concept of the HPG axis as a communication network is the first step.
 The next is to examine the specific tools used to interact with and restore this network.
-HPG axis are not a single, monolithic entity; they are a collection of sophisticated therapeutic agents, each with a precise mechanism of action.
+HPG axis recovery protocols are not a single, monolithic entity; they are a collection of sophisticated therapeutic agents, each with a precise mechanism of action.

-These protocols are most commonly employed after a period of (TRT) or other exogenous hormone use, which suppresses the body’s natural production.
+These protocols are most commonly employed after a period of testosterone replacement therapy (TRT) or other exogenous hormone use, which suppresses the body’s natural production.
 The goal is to restart the endogenous hormonal cascade in a safe and efficient manner.
 The long-term safety of these protocols is directly related to their mechanism, the duration of their use, and the individual’s underlying physiology.
 Let’s dissect the primary agents involved.

 Selective Estrogen Receptor Modulators (SERMs)